 Traditional camel racing with robotic jockeys — free to watch on Friday mornings October to April

-What is the best time of year to visit attractions in Kuwait?
+When is the best season to visit attractions in Kuwait?

 November to March — temperatures are mild (15-25°C) and all outdoor activities are pleasant.
 April and October are shoulder months.
 Avoid May to September when temperatures regularly exceed 45°C.